 # Q: How do you find the right developer team for SaaS MVPs?

-A: Finding the right developer team for a SaaS MVP begins with selecting experts in rapid prototyping and scalable tech stack, such as Laravel and Vue.js.
+A: Finding the right developer team for a SaaS MVP begins with selecting experts in rapid prototyping and a scalable tech stack, such as Laravel and Vue.js.
 Look for a team that has a strong portfolio, effective communication skills, and a track record of delivering secure, high-performing SaaS products on time.